-OMNIGRIP CST is a durable, skid-resistant coloured surface treatment system comprised of thermosetting cross linking resin compound incorporating specialist coloured recycled glass aggregates formulated for application to roads, highways and bridge surfaces.
+OMNIGRIP CST is a durable, skid-resistant coloured surface treatment system.
+It comprises thermosetting cross linking resin compound with specialist coloured recycled-glass or natural aggregates and can be used on roads, highways, bridge surfaces and paths.

 OmniGrip CST is widely used for green bicycle lanes, red bus lanes and yellow pedestrian crossings, where safety is important and vulnerable road users like riders and pedestrians benefit from the durability of its colour and skid-resistance.

 In buildings and landscaping, OmniGrip CST is a durable and slip resistant coloured surfacing that can be applied to lanes, paths, courtyards, plazas and open spaces.

 Installed using the unique Synthite recycled glass aggregate the OMNIGRIP CST surfacing system is comprised of 75% recycled content.
 This combined with the resin binding system not containing solvent and minimal Volatile Organic Content (VOC) reinforces our commitment to the ISO 14001 Environmental Standard.

 OMNIGRIP CST is specifically designed to provide a unique depth and performance balancing continued colour retention and skid resistance for the design life of the product, ensuring visibly safer colour delineation whilst maintaining high skid resistance in both wet and dry conditions.